4CHILL3S101/4CHILL3S101/README.md

 ###

-<p align="left">am a software developer dedicated to building scalable, pattern-driven systems.
+<p align="left">I am a software developer dedicated to building scalable, pattern-driven systems.
 I specialize in designing Monolithic and Microservices architectures using Go, Node.js, and FastAPI, with a focus on implementing Vertical Slice and CQRS patterns.
 My experience extends across the full development lifecycle—from engineering websites, mobile apps, and cross-platform desktop applications to containerizing environments with Docker and implementing basic CI/CD pipelines.
 I am particularly passionate about building reusable libraries to streamline common development tasks, ensuring efficiency and consistency across every project I build.</p>

 ###